Tony Hawk's Pro Skater 1 + 2: Gameplay

 Tony Hawk's Pro Skater 1 + 2 is a skateboarding video game played in a third-person view with its gameplay oriented towards classic arcade games.
 The goal of most modes of the game is to achieve a high score or collect certain objects.
 The player must complete objectives to unlock levels to progress through the game.
 To score points, the player has to successfully perform and combine aerials, flips, grinds, lips, and manuals, with successful executions adding to the player's score.
 The point value of the trick is based on time maintained, degrees rotated, number of tricks performed in sequence, performing tricks on specific landmarks on the map, and the number of times the tricks have been used.
 Successful tricks add to the player's special meter, which, once full, allows for the execution of special tricks which are worth a great deal more than normal tricks.
 Bails (falling off the skateboard due to poor landing) attain no points for the attempted trick sequence and reset the special bar to empty.

-Even though the game is a remaster of only the first two entries, Pro Skater 1 + 2 features tricks introduced in later games up to Tony Hawk's Underground such as reverts, spine transfers, wall plants, as well as the abilities to perform enhanced tricks such as double flips and to switch between certain trick types such as grinds, lips and manuals in one sequence.
+Even though the game is a remake of only the first two entries, Pro Skater 1 + 2 features tricks introduced in later games up to Tony Hawk's Underground such as reverts, spine transfers, wall plants, as well as the abilities to perform enhanced tricks such as double flips and to switch between certain trick types such as grinds, lips and manuals in one sequence.
 It is possible to set the controls back to only featuring maneuvers possible in the original games.
 The player can create their own skater and skate park with the Create-A-Skater and Create-A-Park modes.
 The game includes both local split screen and online multiplayer.
 The game offers a progression system which allows players to complete specific challenges to reach a higher level and unlock new items in the game's store.